Contact our corporate or local offices directly.

-As well as storing different types of data, the Workspace also stores the complete history of that data.
-It does that using the concept of Revisions – each time the original design data requires a releasable design update, it is re-released (uploaded/committed) into the Workspace as a new revision of that Item.
-Revisioning ensures that you have complete traceability of all of your data throughout its life, as well as access to any revision – essential when an existing product must continue to use an older revision of an Item.
+As well as storing different types of data, the server also stores the complete history of that data.
+It does that using the concept of Revisions - each time the original design data requires a releasable design update, it is re-released (uploaded/comitted) into the server as a new revision of that Item.
+Revisioning ensures that you have complete traceability of all of your data throughout its life, as well as access to any revision - essential when an existing product must continue to use an older revision of an Item.
 To ensure the correct revision is being used, each Item is always identified as an Item-Revision.

 Each revision of an Item also has a Lifecycle State.
-The lifecycle state reflects the 'readiness' of the revision for use, for example, it could be In Design, For Prototype, or For Production.
+The lifecycle state reflects the 'readiness' of the revision for use, for example it could be In Design, For Prototype, or For Production.

 Management of the revisions of an Item, and the lifecycle states of those revisions, can be performed from the following two places within Altium Designer: